open-cogsci/sigmund-ai/heymans/static/about.md

 ## Sigmund is an OpenSesame expert

-If *OpenSesame expert* is enabled (in the menu), Sigmund searches for relevant sections in the documentation of [OpenSesame](https://osdoc.cogsci.nl/), a program for developing psychology and cognitive-neuroscience experiments.
-In addition, Sigmund receives a set of fixed instructions designed to enhance its general knowledge of OpenSesame.
+If OpenSesame-expert mode is enabled (in the menu), Sigmund searches for relevant sections in the documentation of [OpenSesame](https://osdoc.cogsci.nl/), a program for developing psychology and cognitive-neuroscience experiments.
+Sigmund also receives a set of fixed instructions designed to enhance its general knowledge of OpenSesame.
 Sigmund subsequently uses this information to answer questions, and to provide links to relevant pages from the documentation.
-This technique, often referred to as Retrieval-Augmented Generation, allows Sigmund to answer questions about OpenSesame much better than other chatbots.
+This technique, which is a variation of so-called Retrieval-Augmented Generation, allows Sigmund to answer questions about OpenSesame much better than other chatbots.

 Sigmund is especially good at generating code for (Python) inline_script or inline_javascript items.
 Try it!

 <blockquote>
 I want to create a stimulus display in OpenSesame, using a canvas in a Python inline script.
-It's a bit complex, so read carefully!
+It's a bit complex, so please read carefully!
 There should be:

 - A central fixation dot.
-- Six shapes in a circular arrangement around the central dot (like in a Theeuwes attentional-capture paradigm).
+- Six shapes in a circular arrangement around the central dot.
 - One of these shapes, randomly selected, should be a square.
 The other shapes should be circles.
 - One of these shapes, again randomly selected, should be green.
 The other shapes should be red.
 - Inside each shape there should be a line segment that is tilted 45 degrees clockwise or counterclockwise.